-This week I had to say goodbye to a close friend, my beloved German shepherd of 10 years—Sequoia.
+A year ago I had to say goodbye to a close friend—my beloved German Shepherd of 10 years—Sequoia.

 She logged a lot of miles and elevation in the Sierra, and charged through chest-deep snow as she chased me down the mountain on my snowboard through avalanche terrain.
 (I’ve included a YouTube link at bottom of our last trip together).

 It was gut wrenching and painful to lose her, but she brought incredible joy to my life.
 It’s a great reminder that in life, we often don’t get the joy without the pain.
 They frequently come together.